sophial05/notes-on-statistics/README.md

-# stats_notes
+# notes-on-statistics
-Notes for statistics related topics
+This repository contains notes and presentation files that I have on various topics in statistics.